moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/README.md

 Merge handlers are called when features are merged during the aggregation process:

 * `APIRegionMergeHandler` - This handler knows how to merge API Regions extensions
-* `ConfigurationApiMergeHandler` - This handlers knows how to merge Configuration API extensions
+* `ConfigurationApiMergeHandler` - This handler knows how to merge Configuration API extensions
+* `ArtifactRulesMergeHandler` - This handler merges artifact rules

 # Additional Extensions